evildmp/diataxis-documentation-framework/reference.rst

 Reference material contains *propositional or theoretical* knowledge that a user looks to in their *work*.

 The only purpose of a reference guide is to describe, as succinctly as possible, and in an orderly way.
-Whereas the content of tutorials and how-to guides are led by the needs of the user, reference material is led by the product it describes.
+Whereas the content of tutorials and how-to guides are led by needs of the user, reference material is led by the product it describes.

 ..  image:: /images/overview-reference.png